Nergy101/blog/routes/index.md

 ## 🚀 Featured Demo

-Check out the **[Astrodon -Hybrid Lua Demo](/astrodon)** to see how this site combines static build-time caching with dynamic runtime Lua execution for optimal performance!
+Check out the **[Astrodon Demo](/astrodon)** to see how this site combines static build-time caching with dynamic content generation for optimal performance!

 ## Let's Connect